Revisiting dynamics of quantum causal structures -- when can causal order evolve?: Channel Dynamics

 \quad = \quad \,. \eeq

-{The types of dynamics captured by the mathematical expression of Eq.~\eqref{eq:belf}, although applicable in certain physical situations, have however certain limitations, as we will show next.
-More precisely, we will show that the sorts of dynamics discussed in the quote from Ref.~\cite{castro2018dynamics} mentioned above -- a \emph{``channel can evolve in time when the physical constituents employed for their implementation change.''} -- may not be fully covered by C-maps as per Eq.~\eqref{eq:belf}.
-That is, when one `opens the box' and looks at the particular physical implementation of channel, the above-mentioned assumption is no longer valid.
+The types of dynamics captured by the mathematical expression of Equation~\eqref{eq:belf}, although applicable in certain physical situations, have however certain limitations, as we will show next.
+More precisely, we will show that the sorts of dynamics discussed in the quote from Ref.~\cite{castro2018dynamics} mentioned above---a \emph{{``channel can evolve in time when the physical constituents employed for their implementation change.''}}---may not be fully covered by C-maps as per Equation~\eqref{eq:belf}.
+That is, when one `opens the box' and looks at the particular physical implementation of a channel, {one may appreciate fundamental fine-grained properties of nature that cannot be captured under} the above-mentioned assumption.

-First, we will argue that the natural quantum mechanical description of such evolution would not be written down as a higher-order process, but instead, as a description of how the physical constituents evolve according to the Schr\"odinger equation.
-Then, we will show that, typically, such evolution cannot be understood as a higher-order process.}
+First, we will argue that the natural quantum mechanical description of such evolution would not be written down as a higher-order process but instead as a description of how the physical constituents evolve according to the Schr\"odinger equation.
+Then, we will show that, typically, such evolution, {despite being fundamentally continuous and reversible,} cannot be understood as {driven by a continuous and reversible} higher-order process.

+{In later sections (Sections \ref{sec:Reexamined} and \ref{app:alternative}), we will moreover show that known attempts to accommodate these types of evolution within the framework of higher-order processes \cite{castro2018dynamics,castro2020comment}, even though successful, are not appropriate to always derive fundamental claims---stemming from them---on the laws of physics.}